 80m Horizontal Loop for Field Day

-This loop was developed for use on Field Day, with a specific site and radiation pattern in mind.
+This horizontal loop (or “sky loop”) was developed for use on Field Day, with a specific site and radiation pattern in mind.
 Your requirements may be different, but the analysis process that lead up to it may still be of interest.

 Most of my Field Day operation has been from the West Coast of the USA.
 From here in Oregon, most of the participating stations will be due East, +/- 20 or 30 degrees.
 There are, however, a lot of stations at relatively short (single hop) distances to the South in California, and to the North in Washington State and British Columbia, that are easier to work with less QRM.
 So, at least on the higher bands, I wanted a pattern with 3 main lobes at right angles.
 (A lobe to the West might help to work KH6, but they are strong when the band is open, so performance in that direction isn’t as important.)
 The most important bands for a good pattern are 40m, 20m, and 15m.
 (The pattern on 80m will be about the same, regardless of loop choice, and I’ll accept whatever pattern I get on 10m.)
 The available space limited me to 80m as the fundamental frequency.